 As roads become more crowded and the demand for transportation increases, fleet management has become increasingly complex.

-Safety is a top priority for fleet managers, as accidents pose a risk to the public and can result in costly repairs and legal issues.
+Safety is a top priority, as accidents pose a risk to the public and can result in costly repairs and legal issues.

 Fortunately, advances in fleet technology are providing new ways to improve safety on the road.